KBHH: Moving the transmitter

 In March 2011, with the station still off the air, KBHH management applied to the FCC to relocate its broadcast transmitter southwest of Fresno to the top of a hill near Cantua Creek.
 This move would improve signal coverage in the Fresno area without increasing power output.

 To accommodate the move, KBHH also asked the FCC to relocate under-construction KAAX in Avenal, California, from its originally permitted 95.1 MHz to 106.9 MHz to prevent interference due to short-spacing of the two tower sites.
 The FCC approved the plan and issued a new construction permit to make these changes on October 17, 2011, with a scheduled expiration of October 17, 2014.

-Regional Mexican era (2014-2018)
+Regional Mexican era (2014–2018)

-Michael Nowakowski, the vice-president of the Communications Fund of the Cesar Chavez Foundation led the coalition to re-launch KBHH in the Central Valley.
-Alongside Bill Barquin, chief operation officer, both helped relaunch the station in October 2014, branded as "La Campesina 95.3 FM" as part of the Radio Campesina Network. ("Campesina" is a Spanish word meaning "peasant" or "farmworker".)
-Anthony Chavez, president of Farmworker Educational Radio Network, Inc., is the youngest son of American farm worker, labor leader, and civil rights activist César Chávez.
+Michael Nowakowski, the vice-president of the "Communications Fund of the Cesar Chavez Foundation" led the coalition to get KBHH back on the air in the Central Valley.
+Alongside Bill Barquin, chief operation officer, both helped relaunch the station in October 2014, branded as "La Campesina 95.3 FM."
+The station was part of the Radio Campesina Network. ("Campesina" is a Spanish word meaning "peasant" or "farmworker".)

+Anthony Chavez, president of Farmworker Educational Radio Network, is the youngest son of American farm worker, labor leader, and civil rights activist César Chávez.
 KBHH is one of about a dozen Radio Campesina stations in California, Arizona, Nevada and Washington serving farmworkers.

-CHR era (2019-present)
+Rhythmic era (2019–2025)

-On June 9, 2019, KBHH flipped to CHR, branded as "Forge 95.3".
+On June 9, 2019, KBHH flipped to rhythmic contemporary hits, branded as "Forge 95.3".
 The programs are presented in English, and the playlist features current-based pop music in English and Spanish.
 The station has opened a request line, where listeners can make music suggestions.

-KBHH has already begun introducing personalities under the new format.
-The format change was due to Farmworker Educational acquiring KVPW from the EMF two months later, with the "La Campesina" affiliation moving there after that sale's closure.
-This makes KBHH the second station under Farmworker Educational's portfolio to air a format other than Regional Mexican, the other being KBDS in the San Joaquin Valley.
+KBHH had introduced several personalities under the new format.
+The format change was due to Farmworker Educational acquiring KVPW from the Educational Media Foundation two months later, with the "La Campesina" affiliation moving there after that sale's closure.
+This made KBHH the second station under Farmworker Educational's portfolio that aired a format other than Regional Mexican, along with KBDS in the San Joaquin Valley.

-Competition

-KBHH competes with two other CHR stations in the Fresno area, which include Rhythmic outlets KBOS-FM and KSEQ.
+Regional Mexican (2025-)

+On January 1, 2025, KBHH flipped back to Regional Mexican and the La Campesina 95.3 branding.